Tattoo Touch Up Guide

 What to Do if You Think Your Tattoo Needs Touching Up

 If you notice any imperfections once your tattoo has healed, book an appointment with your artist to get it fixed.
 Even if you don’t see anything wrong with it, it might be a good idea to get your artist to look it over.
 They have a trained eye and might be able to spot blemishes that you overlooked (as many of them are perfectionists when it comes to their work).

 Book your touch up ahead of time, just like you would any tattoo session.
 Even if it only requires a small amount of work, your tattoo artist is likely to be busy with other clients and might not be ready to do your touch up if you show up unannounced.

-Not every tattoo comes out perfect, but touching up a tattoo is often all it takes to make it look as good as you intended it to.
+Not every tattoo comes out perfect, but touching up a tattoo is often all it takes to make it look as good as new again.

 Once your tattoo has healed completely, take the time to scrutinize it closely, and book an appointment if it needs a little extra work to look perfect.